 - 1. Students are required to complete 100 hours of clinical preceptorship and observe 100 unique patient interactions before graduation. - 2.
 Preceptoring must be completed with a minimum of three different practitioners. - 3.
 A minimum of 50 per cent of the hours and patient contacts must be completed with a registered naturopathic doctor.
-The remaining 50 hours and patient contacts may be done with any pre-approved health-care practitioner. - 4.
-Students should contact potential preceptors by their own means and/or using the list of active preceptors CCNM provides. - 5.
-If a health-care practitioner is not already listed on the CCNM preceptorship list, the student should forward the practitioner the following documents prior to the start of preceptoring (all documents may be found on Moodle>Student Forms and Resources>Preceptorship):

-Preceptorship Information Package

-Preceptor Registration Form

-- 6. The completed registration form should then be submitted to the Office of Clinical Education for approval at least five (5) days prior to the planned preceptoring dates. - 7.
-On the dates of preceptorship, the student must bring the Student Preceptorship Record to the preceptor location for completion. - 8.
+The remaining 50 hours and patient contacts may be done with any preapproved health-care practitioner.
+Preceptorship with naturopathic doctors and other health care practitioners may occur at any time during the program, as long as the specific course targets are met. - 4.
+Students are expected to contact potential preceptors independently.
+CCNM provides a list of active preceptors (located on Moodle>Student Forms and Resources).
+However, since practitioners on the CCNM list are contacted frequently, students should also consider sourcing practitioners not found on the active preceptor list.. - 5.
+To qualify as a preceptor, a health care practitioner should be a member of a regulated profession (or in transition towards regulation).
+For health care practitioners working in unregulated jurisdictions or for non-traditional health care practitioners, suitability as a preceptor will be determined by the Office of Clinical Education (OCE) and/or the Associate Dean, Clinical Education.
+Naturopathic doctors must have at least one year of practice experience to qualify as a preceptor. - 6.
+If a health-care practitioner is not already listed on the CCNM preceptorship list, the student should forward the practitioner a Preceptor Registration Form prior to the start of preceptoring (Preceptor Program documents may be found on Moodle>Student Forms and Resources>Preceptorship): - Preceptorship Information Package - Preceptor Registration Form - 7.
+The completed registration form should then be submitted to the Office of Clinical Education for approval at least five (5) days prior to the planned preceptoring dates.
+The Office of Clinical Education reserves the right to reject any preceptorship request not submitted accordingly and/or any preceptorship credits submitted without prior approval of the preceptor host. - 8.
+On the dates of preceptorship, the student must bring the Student Preceptorship Record to the preceptor location for completion. - 9.
 Submission of preceptorship records: First-, second- and third-year students must submit their preceptorship records by the close of the courses where due: Clinic II (CLE201) and Clinic III (CLE310).
+Preceptorship records may be submitted to the OCE at any time during the program for recording.
 Fourth-year students must attach all preceptorship records to their monthly clinic summary forms.
 Only the original, signed preceptorship record will be accepted.
 All documents are to be submitted to the Clinical Education drop box, located in the RSNC by the file room.
-Students are reminded to keep a copy of all paperwork for their personal records. - 9.
-Further information about the program, as well as preceptorship documents and forms, are available online through Moodle > Student Forms and Resources, which can be accessed through the Current Students section of the CCNM website.

-10. Preceptorship program policies and procedures may be subject to change.
+Students are reminded to keep a copy of all paperwork for their personal records.

+- 10. Further information about the program, as well as preceptorship documents and forms, are available online through Moodle > Student Forms and Resources, which can be accessed through the Current Students section of the CCNM website. - 11.
+Students are representing not only themselves, but the college and the profession and, as such, are expected to demonstrate professional attitudes and behaviours at all times, when contacting potential preceptors and while at the preceptorship sites.
+Reports of unprofessional behaviour will be approached as a CCNM Code of Conduct issue and may result in penalties. - 12.
+Preceptorship program policies and procedures may be subject to change.
 Students should note that they are also required to comply with any additional policies and procedures, as required by the preceptor.